The Dog Bite Lawyers of Abel Law Firm

 - The American Society of Plastic Surgeons reported that almost 27,000 people underwent reconstructive surgery for dog bites in 2018.

-- People living in rural areas are far more likely to have dog bites that require a visit to the Emergency Room.
+- People living in rural areas are far more likely to have dog bites requiring a Emergency Room visit.
 In 2008, there were four times as many emergency room visits and three times as many hospital stays related to dog bite injuries in rural areas as opposed to urban areas.

-- The state with the highest number of dog bite injury claims is California, with just over 2,000 claims last year.
+- California has the highest number of dog bite injury claims, with just over 2,000 claims last year.

 How To Avoid Dog Bites